chafiknaceri/CreditCardValidator/README.md

 The Software Takes in a Credit Card number of any type VISA,MASTERCARD,AMERICAN Express and returns Whether or not the Credit Card is Valid or Invalid But also What Card Exactly it is.

+I have used the STDIO Library , MATH and the CS50 from my course at Harvard